google-deepmind/perception_test/README.md

 # Perception Test

 **February 9, 2023**: Recordings from the Computer Perception workshop at ECCV 2022 where we introduced the Perception Test benchmark are available on the [workshop page](https://computerperception.github.io/).
-Slides giving an overview of the Perception Test and the tasks involved are available [here](https://github.com/ComputerPerception/computerperception.github.io/blob/main/CoPe%20workshop%20ECCV2022.pdf)
+Slides presenting the Perception Test and the available tasks are available [here](https://github.com/ComputerPerception/computerperception.github.io/blob/main/CoPe%20workshop%20ECCV2022.pdf)

 [Perception Test: A Diagnostic Benchmark for Multimodal Models](https://storage.googleapis.com/dm-perception-test/perception_test_report.pdf) is a multimodal benchmark that aims to comprehensively